-Philips provides patient with a meter and testing supplies
+RCS provides your patient with a meter and testing supplies

-Philips’ national team of training professionals shows your patients how to use the self-testing system and report their results after every test per your orders.
+Our training professionals visit with your patients and shows them how to use the self-testing system and report their results after every test per your orders.

 Then on an ongoing basis...

-If test results meet notification criteria, Philips alerts your office by phone so you can quickly contact the patient for dosage adjustments or other intervention as required.
+If test results meet notification criteria, Remote Cardiac Services alerts your office by phone so you can quickly contact the patient for dosage adjustments or other intervention as required.

 Remote Cardiac Services prompts your patient when tests are missed to support compliance with your orders, and notifies you if patients are not compliant.